Do I Need To Think About Any Legal Issues For The New Year?

-Without specifics about yourself I’ll make this answer generic in a personal and in a business sense.
+You have not mentioned specifics about yourself so I’ll make this answer generic in a personal and in a business sense.

-I’m presume you looked at your financial estate planning (401k, mutual funds, stocks and bonds, life insurance, etc) and as you do you also think about your legal estate planning.
-After all you are a year older; you may have gotten married, had a new child, had a child reach the age of majority (19 years), gotten divorced or suffered the death of a spouse or even a child.
-You may have a child graduate, enter the workforce and be off your payroll.
+I’m sure that you looked at your financial estate planning (401k), mutual funds, stocks and bonds, life insurance, etc) and as you do you also think about your legal estate planning.
 Your financial estate planning goes hand in hand with your legal estate planning and you should discuss that with your lawyer, not that he or she will try to advise you on whether your investment advisor is steering you correctly but rather the impact of your financial worth on your legal estate.
-For 2017 you can still give up to $14,000.00 to a person as a gift (child, grandchild, etc.) and not have to file a Gift Tax return or up to $28,000 to a person if both you and your spouse gift to the same person once per year.
-This is unchanged from the last few years.
-There is a lifetime jump of generation skipping tax limits to $5.49 million from $5.45 million in 2016.
-There may be a tax advantage for the wealthy in that and if this seems to be something that might be helpful to your financial planning you should seek the advice of an accountant or other tax/ financial professional (may include a tax attorney).
-For 2017, there is a $5,490,000.00 total estate tax exemption per individual (if you die within 2017).
-Prior years for the most part have smaller exempt amounts.
-Spouses can now combine their unused estate credit amounts up to a total of $10.98 million.
-Estate tax is portable in that the remaining exempt estates can be combined but are not portable as far as Generation Skipping Tax is concerned.
+For 2014 you can give up to $14,000.00 to a person as a gift (child, grandchild, etc.) and not have to file a Gift Tax return or up to $28,000 to a person if both you and your spouse gift to the same person once per year.
+There is a lifetime jump of generation skipping tax limits to $5.34 million.
+There may be a tax advantage for the wealthy in that and if this seems to be something that might be helpful to your financial planning you should seek the advice of an accountant or other tax/ financial professional.
+For 2014, there is a $5,340,000.00 total estate tax exemption per individual.
+As of last year spouses can now combine their unused estate credit amounts up to a total of $10.68 million.
 Remember that life insurance is considered for estate tax purposes if you have control over the policy (i.e. ability to change the beneficiaries, cancel the policy, etc).
-Some individuals have large insurance policies so its not in-conceivable for high middle class people to have an estate over $5.49 million dollars or even $10.98 million as a couple.
-If you die with an estate of greater than $5.49 million then that amount over $5.45 million is taxed at 40%.
+Many individuals have large insurance policies so its not inconceivable for high middle class people to have an estate over $5.34 million dollars or even $10.68 as a couple.

 The final personal document would be an Advance Directive for Health Care, which is composed of a Living Will and Health Care Proxy nomination.
 It will allow you to make certain decisions about end of life issues should you later become unable to speak for yourself and two doctors have determined that you will likely die in the near future.
 This is the document that Terri Schiavo DID NOT have and for that reason the court found the testimony of the “husband” who was then living with another woman to be credible as to Terri’s final wishes.
 Hmmmmm.
 Naming a Health Care Proxy is the same as naming a health care power-of-attorney such as under a POA.
 The proxy is given limited rights under which situations that they can make decisions.
 And by the way, the ex-spouse automatically loses that job as proxy upon divorce.
 That’s dodging a bullet!

 If you do not have health care you need to check into what is available under the Affordable Health Care Act (Obamacare), not only to have health care in place in case you do not have but also if you recently lost your coverage.
 Failure to have health care can result in fines and penalties, increasing year after year.
-Older Americans may be eligible both for Medicare and Medicaid and impoverished Americans may be Medicaid eligible when they cannot afford premiums under Obamacare and some Americans eligible for insurance from the market place with subsidized premiums.
+Older Americans may be eligible both for Medicare and Medicaid and impoverished Americans may be Medicaid eligible when they cannot afford premiums under Obamacare.

 I hope that this has helped with your question.
 If you need a lawyer you can contact the Alabama State Bar Lawyer Referral service or ask a trusted friend about a lawyer that they might recommend.